Summer Pre-College Drama

 The Carnegie Mellon Pre-College program provides a strong basis for the student to decide whether or not to pursue further professional theater training.
 At the end of the program, students will receive a written evaluation of their work in each course.

-The honing of audition skills or the creation of a design and production portfolio is an essential component of the Pre-College curriculum.
+The honing of audition skills or the creation of a design and production portfolio is the primary component of the Pre-College curriculum.
 At the conclusion of the Pre-College program, students from all options are required to complete a mock audition or interview for the School of Drama at Carnegie Mellon.
 Because the program is geared toward individual progress rather than product, there is no “final production.”

-The Acting curriculum includes classes in acting, voice and speech, movement, audition techniques, styles and dramatic literature, with courses in playwriting, directing and improvisation available as electives.
+The Acting curriculum includes classes in acting, voice and speech, movement, audition techniques, styles acting Shakespeare and dramatic literature, with a choice of one courses in playwriting, directing, acting for the camera, tap and improvisation available as electives.

 Design and Production Technology and Management students will be exposed to a curriculum of basic design, scene painting, technical production, drafting, stage lighting and dramatic literature.